-pt is balancing price for the interval and
+$p_t$ is balancing price for the interval and

-qt is spinning reserve quantity for the interval.
+$q_t$ is spinning reserve quantity for the interval.

-The values determined by the ERA - the peak and off-peak margin values and the spinning reserve quantities - are applied to the actual balancing market price.
-The application of modelled values to cost recovery occurs independently of the actual quantities of spinning reserve scheduled in the market.
+The values determined by the ERA, the peak and off-peak margin values and the spinning reserve quantities, are applied to the actual balancing market price.
+This occurs independently of the actual quantities of spinning reserve scheduled in the market.
 This process is indicated in Figure 1.